REU Site @ UC San Diego

 Caption: Structural Engineering Powell Labs

-- Prof. Ken Loh (PI) - Director of REU Summer Program
+Prof. Ken Loh (PI), Director of REU Summer Program - Stimuli-responsive materials

-- Prof. Michael Todd (Co-PI) - Associate Director of REU Summer Program
+Prof. Michael Todd (Co-PI), Associate Director of REU Summer Program - Structural health monitoring

-Applications for Summer 2020 are accepted, and the priority deadline is January 15, 2020.
+Applications for Summer 2021 are being accepted, and the priority deadline is January 15, 2021.
 To help you prepare your application, you can download the list of questions before formally submitting your application.
 Applications will still be accepted after the deadline, but priority will be given to those applications submitted before January 15.
+Applications are open as of October 15, 2020.

 Note: You may need to sign into Google (Gmail) in order to complete the online application.